frivolta/react-boilerplate-tooling/README.md

 ### Performance

-- React and React DOM are served from CDN in production build
+- React and React DOM are served from CDN in the production build
 - Babel polyfills are loaded only in older browser
 - React Strict is enabled to avoid older syntax
 - Source maps are available only in development for debugging purposes